SOAR - Vancouver Chapter

 Syune Hakobyan , MD

 Dr. Syune Hakobyan was born in Armenia.
-She graduated from Yerevan State Medical University after Mkhitar Heratsi (YSMU) Faculty of General Medicine, earning a Degree of Medical Doctor (MD).
-She completed her Family Physician Residency Training in Yerevan State Medical University’s Department of Family Medicine and continued to work at the same University’s Department of Infectious Diseases.
-She was a Lecturer/Instructor of Infectious Diseases (in Armenian, Russian, and English) before she moved to Vancouver, Canada.
+She earned her Degree of Medical Doctor (M.D.) from the Yerevan State Medical University after Mkhitar Heratsi (YSMU) Faculty of General Medicine, where she completed her Family Medicine Residency Training and continued to work before moving to Vancouver, Canada.

-Dr. Syune Hakobyan continued her studies at The University of British Columbia (UBC), Faculty of Medicine and earned the Degree of Master of Health Sciences (MHSc, Clinical Epidemiology).
-She is actively involved in Clinical Research work currently.
-Dr. Hakobyan is a Manager of Vancouver Infectious Diseases Clinic, a tertiary care multidisciplinary clinic, providing clinical care and conducting many clinical trials.
+Dr. Syune Hakobyan continued her studies at The University of British Columbia (UBC), Faculty of Medicine for the Master of Health Sciences (M.H.Sc., Clinical Epidemiology).
+Currently she is doing her Ph.D. studies in the field of Psychiatry at the Department of Experimental Medicine, UBC.